yashwanth0072/skill-orbit/README.md

 ## Demo Accounts

-To explore the platform without creating an account, use these test credentials:
+To explore the platform, you can use these test credentials when running locally:

 ### Candidate Account
 ```
 Email: candidate@skillorbit.demo
 Password: demo123456
 ```
-**Features to explore:**
+**Features:**
 - Upload and parse resume
 - Take skill assessments
 - View job matches and opportunities